theramiyer/blog/content/post/2021/my-experience-with-vaccination.md

 Yes, I have gotten vaccinated, but I continue with the Covid-appropriate behaviour.
 N95 mask, personal hygiene and physical distance from people other than those at home.

-My body would take a couple of weeks to produce enough anti-Covid antibodies, but even after that, we would need to continue Covid-appropriate behaviour, until the majority of those around us get vaccinated.
+Our bodies take a couple of weeks to produce enough anti-Covid antibodies, but even after that, we would need to continue Covid-appropriate behaviour, until the majority of those around us get vaccinated.
 This is when we would have enough herd immunity to make the transmission insignificant.
 Until then, we must not let our guard down.

-Another point I thought I should repeat is that getting vaccinated does not create a shield around you.
+Another point I thought I should repeat is that getting vaccinated does not create a shield around you (do not let the "shield" in "Covishield" fool you).
 You still have a chance of infection.
 Those who say that getting a Covid infection after getting vaccinated makes the vaccines useless do not know the first thing about how vaccines work.

 You can get infected with Covid after getting vaccinated.
 But what makes vaccination important is that your chances of getting a severe disease become drastically low, if you are vaccinated.
 Covishield as well as Covaxin may make you suffer, but for not more than a day or two.
 And this suffering is nothing compared to the disease itself.
 Ask anyone who has suffered from Covid, and they will tell you.